rideshareatx/presentation/index.md

 1. Open data makes intelligent commuting decisions.
 2. Data to be shared with other cities.
 3. Study traffic patterns and build better routes across neighborhoods, cities and as a whole.
-4. This solution can be implmented in other cities
+4. This solution can be implemented in other cities
 5. Helps Austin become the leader in community ride-sharing.

 ===